-Our team reviews these flags for policy violations.
-If the blog does not violate our policies, we will not take any action against the blog or blog owner.
-If we find that a blog does violate our content policies, we take one or more of the following actions based on the severity of the violation:
+When something is reported, it's not automatically removed.
+Reported content is reviewed by our team to verify it violates those Community Guidelines.
+If the blog does not violate our guidelines, we will not take any action against the blog or blog owner.
+If we find that a blog does violate our community guidelines, we take one or more of the following actions based on the severity of the violation:

-- Put the blog behind a 'mature content' interstitial
+- Put the blog or post behind a sensitive content warning interstitial

-- Delete the offending content, blog post or blog
+- Delete the offending content, post or blog

-- Disable the author's access to his/her Blogger account
+- Disable the author's access to their Blogger account

-- Disable the author's access to his/her Google account
+- Disable the author's access to their Google account

 - Report the user to law enforcement